 - Data to track the effectiveness of interventions

 - Every class has a Teaching Assistant (TA) or Higher Level Teaching Assistant (HLTA) who, organised, planned and directed by the teacher, supports small groups and individuals following intervention programmes.

 - The class teacher sets targets and monitors intervention delivery and effectiveness.

-- The SENCO (Mrs Sanders) supports with effective target setting; monitors the effectiveness of intervention through the use of observations and class provision maps; supports colleagues with advice and resources; completes referrals to agencies; leads review meetings and completes paperwork.
+- The SENCO (Mrs Sands) supports with effective target setting; monitors the effectiveness of intervention through the use of observations and class provision maps; supports colleagues with advice and resources; completes referrals to agencies; leads review meetings and completes paperwork.

 - Outside agencies complete assessments, make observations, offer advice, attend reviews and assist with target setting.

 - The SEND Governor meets regularly with the SENCO, reports to the Governors and oversees the provision for SEND.

 - Pastoral Support is provided through our nuture Nest group.